-Don’t be one of these bosses who only provides feedback when you’ve got something to criticise!
+Don’t be one of these bosses who only gives feedback when you’ve got something to criticize!
 By providing your staff with positive feedback it will help to build their confidence and encourage them to get more involved in the future, so it’s vital that you acknowledge their achievements and the effort that they are putting in.
 Encourage creativity and ensure that everyone is clear about what is expected of them.

 4) Be real